Skip to main content

 What happens now

 The days after losing a parent are a blur.
 Funeral arrangements, family logistics, and grief all compete for your attention.
-The administrative tasks can wait — but not forever.
+Almost nothing here is urgent in the first week.
+The one exception is certified death certificates: nearly every institution you are about to contact will demand an original, not a photocopy, and ordering them is what unblocks everything else.

 What happens next depends on what your parent had in place.
-A trust means assets pass directly to you with no court involvement.
-A will means probate — a court-supervised process that can take months.
-No documents at all means state law decides who inherits and a judge oversees every step.
+A trust means assets pass to the named beneficiaries without a court.
+A will means probate — a court-supervised process, though not necessarily a slow or expensive one: 32 states allow independent administration, where the personal representative does the work without asking a judge to approve each step.
+No documents at all means state intestacy law decides who inherits, and the court oversees it.

 What you need to know